 - Only clean drinking water must be used for humidification.
 The bottle that holds water must be cleaned every 2 days and the water must be changed simultaneously

-- Ensure that rodents like mouse don’t find their way into the machine
+- Ensure that rodents like a mouse don’t find their way into the machine